bks07/tiny-jira-exporter/README.md

 ## Workflow
 Define a workflow that is used for extracting dates that can be used for, e. g., estimating cycle times.
 It is important that you must map the statusses of your workflow to categories.
 Whenever a Jira issue entered one status of a given category, the algorithm of this script saves the date when it happened.
+When you have moved issues backwards from one category to another, the script will delete the timestamp for the categories that come after the new category.
+This ensures a Kanban-compliant analysis.

 The following workflow mapping is the most simple example.
 ```yaml